Szumak75/JskToolBox/docs/RaiseTool.md

 **Detailed Description:**

 This is the core method of the module.
 It is a factory that creates and returns an exception instance with a rich, contextual error message.
-You provide a message and an exception type (like `ValueError` or `TypeError`), and it constructs an exception object that is ready to be `raise`d.
+You provide a message and an exception type (like `ValueError` or `TypeError`), and it constructs an exception object that **must be used with the `raise` statement**.
+The method formats the error message but does not raise the exception itself.
 This ensures all exceptions thrown by your application have a consistent and debug-friendly format.

 **Signature:**